JuliaLang/julia/doc/src/manual/interfaces.md

 types of its arguments and collapse them down to just one output array and one implementation.
 Broadcast calls this single answer a "style."
-Every broadcastable object each has its own preferred style, and a promotion-like system is used to combine these styles into a single answer — the "desination style".
+Every broadcastable object each has its own preferred style, and a promotion-like system is used to combine these styles into a single answer — the "destination style".

 ### Broadcast Styles